Antique Wicker Furniture Materials

 Lloyd Loom wicker baby cart

-1920s LLoyd Loom wicker baby cart
+1920s Lloyd Loom wicker baby cart

 It was made of spaghetti-like strands of paper rush, closely woven on a big loom and resembled fabric.
 The “fabric” was then draped over the framework and attached with tacks and covered with a braid.
 During the later years, the wire core was added and used in heavy weight-bearing areas of the pieces.